The Suzuki Cello Lessons- individual lessons complemented with group lessons

 - After one year: reassessment[i] of progress and development A certain standard should have been developed

-[i] Reassessment means a decision to be taken by teacher on continuation of lessons based on progress to date.
+[i] Reassessment means a decision to be taken by the teacher on the continuation of lessons based on progress to date.

 Christ Church Highbury